 Greg Wilhoit: Greg’s wife Kathy was found brutally murdered in her apartment on June 1, 1985.
 This left Greg alone to raise his daughters Kimberly and Kristen, ages four and fourteen months at the time.
 Almost a year later he was arrested and charged with Kathy’s murder.
 The case against him was based on the statements of so-called dental experts – barely out of dental school – claiming that a bite mark found on Kathy’s body matched Greg’s teeth.

 Gary Drinkard: Gary Drinkard was sentenced to death in 1995 for the robbery and murder of a 65-year-old automotive junk dealer in Decatur, Alabama.
-He was assigned two court-appointed lawyers; one specialized in collections and commercial work and another represented creditors in foreclosures and bankruptcy cases.
+He was assigned two court-appointed lawyers; one specialized in collections and commercial work, which was found with the Business Lawyers near me option and another represented creditors in foreclosures and bankruptcy cases.
 These lawyers failed to present two witnesses: physicians who would have testified that Gary’s recent back injury made committing the crime a physical impossibility.
 Despite being home at the time of the murders, Gary was convicted and given the death sentence

 Randy Steidl: When questioned about the 1986 murders of newlyweds Dyke and Karen Rhoads, Randy assumed the police were questioning many people in the area.
 He did not know either of the victims but cooperated with the police and gave a corroborated alibi for the night of the murders.
 It was a shock when he and a friend were arrested, tried, convicted, and sentenced to death within 90 days.
 Randy had poor representation, no DNA evidence against him, and witnesses who fabricated testimony against him due to police misconduct.
 He spent 12 years on death row trying to prove his innocence.